Malolos, the Philippines

 October 17, 2015

 A woman’s place was at home.
 Their role in society was limited to performing wifely and motherly duties, and they most likely opened their mouths in public only to say prayers.
 Such was the life of the spice islands’ girls during the Spanish colonial era.
 But a group of 20 young women, many of whom still in their teens, in Malolos, Bulacan was ahead of their time.
 They insisted on education in place of domestication.
 That was exactly the kind of progressive idea that the Spanish friars denied Filipinos, more so women, to maintain their abuse of power.

-Fast forward to present-day Philippines, a country that had seen two female presidents.
+Fast forward to present-day Philippines, a country that has seen two female presidents.

-I was invited by the Philippine Heritage Map team to the house of one of the Malolos women.
-Arriving before dawn, we found F.T.
+I have been invited by the Philippine Heritage Map team to the house of one of the Malolos women.
+Arriving before dawn, we find F.T.
 Reyes Street illuminated by street lights.
-Formerly Calle Electricidad, it had been lighted for well over a century as the country’s first street installed with power lines.
-Bong Enriquez, president of Women of Malolos Foundation Inc. (WOMFI), was at the front porch of the Uitangcoy-Santos House reading under that age-old electric light.
+Formerly Calle Electricidad, it has been lighted for well over a century as the country’s first street installed with power lines.
+Bong Enriquez, president of Women of Malolos Foundation Inc. (WOMFI), has been waiting for us at the front porch of the Uitangcoy-Santos House reading under that age-old electric light.

-Like the brilliant bulb above him, Bong shed light on this part of our history.
+Like the brilliant bulb above him, Bong sheds light on this part of our history.
 The original house was built in the 1890s by a Sangley family in Pariancillo, the unofficial Chinatown of Malolos.
 On the ashes of that grand old house, the present structure was built in 1914, thus furnished with pieces from the American period by Puyat, the name in the furniture industry that time.

 The house belonged to Alberta Uitangcoy-Santos, one of the two leaders of the women.
 The other was Basilia Tantoco.
-Both 23 years old at that time, they were blessed with higher education but not enough to play active roles in society.
+Both 23 years old then, they were blessed with higher education but not enough to play active roles in society.
 They recognized the need to learn Spanish for their voices to be heard and understood by the powers that be in Spain.
 All that time, language barrier had allowed abusive priests to misrepresent the colony.